Ichoran/teensy-stimulus/C/README.md

 remains unmodified and called only as a library.
 Version 0.1.1+ is required.

+If compiling under Linux, you probably need to run "ldconfig" after installing `libserialport` in order to make it visible.
+Also, don't forget to place 49-teensy.rules into /etc/udev/rules.d/ as mentioned on the Teensy home page!

 To compile under Windows...actually, I haven't figured out how to do this yet.

 You'll need the `pthread` library available.